ibnomarmahmoud/aws-bootcamp-cruddur-2023/journal/week6.md

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
 ### Create an SSL cerificate via ACM
-I had some issues in issuing the SSL certificate since its status was kept "Pending verifications" till I craeted a record for it in Route 53 afterwrads it was verified but I didn't find it while creating the rule in ALB and it was found to be craeted in a different region so I deleted it and re-created a new one
+I had some issues in issuing the SSL certificate since its status was kept "Pending verifications" till I created a record for it in Route 53 afterwards it was verified but I didn't find it while creating the rule in ALB and it was found to be created in a different region so I deleted it and re-created a new one
 ![image](https://user-images.githubusercontent.com/125532497/229284494-0d5750ad-3540-4329-ae40-e7fd029a8324.png)

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")